AIDEdgeInc-Lab/.github/README.md

 - **Edge AI Solutions**: Real-time AI inference and deployment on edge devices.
 - **Tiny ML Optimization**: Lightweight machine learning models for resource-constrained environments.
 - **Hybrid ML Frameworks**: Seamless integration between edge and cloud for hybrid machine learning systems.
+- **Documentation and Learning**: Tutorials and step-by-step instructions for understanding AI concepts and tools.
+- **Supporting Tools**: Scripts and utilities for data preparation, model evaluation, and deployment.